-Practice-oriented, the seminar follows a series of workshops dedicated to installation, sound, performance, nomadic design, and projection with the associated artists/designers of the program.
-While an emphasis is placed on the “making” of projects, lectures on the medium and methods, and discussions on key readings will be equally relevant.
+Practice-oriented, the seminar follows a series of workshops dedicated to exploring artistic tools and methods as well as the context in which they performed.
+We will engage with the city and its communities, with art and design institutions, artists, designers and curators.
+While an emphasis is placed on the “making” of projects, lectures on media and methods, and discussions will be equally relevant.

 Fundamental goals of the seminar are:

-1) To expose the student to methods, techniques and positions of various interdisciplinary art and design practices;
+- To expose the student to methods, techniques and positions of various interdisciplinary art and design practices: